adapter-hub/adapters/adapter_docs/methods.md

 h \leftarrow W_{up} \cdot f(W_{down} \cdot h) + r
 $$

 Depending on the concrete adapter configuration, these layers can be introduced at different locations within a Transformer block.
-Further, residual connections, layer norms, activation functions and bottleneck sizes etc. can be configured.
+Further, residual connections, layer norms, activation functions and bottleneck sizes ,etc., can be configured.

 The most important configuration hyperparameter to be highlighted here is the bottleneck dimension $d_{bottleneck}$.
 In adapter-transformers, this bottleneck dimension is specified indirectly via the `reduction_factor` attribute of a configuration.